 Queen Elizabeth II Award of Music Fund

 Awarded to Marlborough or Kaikoura candidate/s who in the previous year passed the Royal School of Music or Trinity College of Music examinations Grade VIII instrumental or Grade VI vocal.

 The purpose of the fund is to encourage youth (5 to 18 years) participation in local sports competition for those in rural areas.

 Waiving of fees to assist non-profit organisations to reduce costs when developing facilities for community, social, recreation and cultural needs.

-The Youth Civic Awards are held biannually to acknowledge young people who have undertaken voluntary service that is beneficial to other residents in the Marlborough district.
+The Youth Civic Awards are held biannually to acknowledge young people who have undertaken voluntary service beneficial to other Marlborough residents.